This post is also available on:

 Our LNDPoS has a WLAN function and a WLAN connection can be established via it.

-To do this, we need our smartphone or computer with its own Wi-Fi function.
+Now we need our smartphone or computer with its own Wi-Fi function.
 To do this, we go to the WLAN settings and search for a WLAN network in the vicinity, which has the designation LNPoS.

 If the LNPoS WLAN network could be selected, one reaches the LNDPoS options.